Javascript is required

 • Energy Economics, Market Dynamics, and Social Impacts

 Interdisciplinary studies exploring the economic, financial, and societal dimensions of the energy transition.
-Topics include energy market regulation, investment analysis, behavioral economics of energy consumption, just energy transition, energy poverty alleviation, and community-based renewable energy initiatives.
+Topics include energy market regulation, investment analysis, behavioural economics of energy consumption, just energy transition, energy poverty alleviation, and community-based renewable energy initiatives.

 • Case Studies and Applied Innovations